sauerbraten/crudapi/README.md

 Note the **returned HTTP codes**:

 - `201 Created` when POSTing,
-- `200 OK` when GETting and PUTting.
+- `200 OK` when GETting, PUTting and DELETEing.

 There are also

 - `404 Not Found` if either the kind of data you are posting (for example `artist` and `album` in the URLs) is unkown or there is no resource with the specified id ('gorillaz' in the GET request).
-In that case a JSON object containing an `"error"` field is returned, i.e.: `{"error":"resource not found"}` or `{"error":"kind not found"}`.
+In that case a JSON object containing an `error` field is returned, i.e.: `{"error":"resource not found"}` or `{"error":"kind not found"}`.
-- `400 Bad Request` is returned when either the POSTed or PUTted JSON data is malformed and cannot be parsed or when you are POSTing/PUTting without an `"id"` field in the top-level JSON object.
+- `400 Bad Request` is returned when either the POSTed or PUTted JSON data is malformed and cannot be parsed or when you are PUTting without an `id` in the URL.

 Server responses are always a JSON object, containing one or more of the following fields:

-- `"error"`: specifies the error that occured, if any
+- `"error"` – specifies the error that occured, if any
-- `"id"`: the ID of the newly created or updated resource
+- `"id"` – the ID of the newly created or updated resource
-- `"resource"`: the requested resource (used when GETting resources)
+- `"resource"` – the requested resource (used when GETting resources)

 ## Documentation